barryclark/jekyll-now/_posts/2017-05-26-URI-Comparison-JS.md

 ---
 layout: post
-title: URL Comparison in JS
+title: URI Comparison in JS
 ---

 We write a function checkURIs(uri1, uri2) that can check if 2 URIs are equivalent.
 The function should return true if match, and false otherwise.